Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Since 2008, the number of online vacancies for policy analysts has grown at a faster rate than the average for all online job vacancies.
+Since 2011, the number of online vacancies for policy analysts has grown at a similar rate to the average for all online job vacancies.

 Jobs advertised chart